-NCR No. : 2022.05 Issued by : Sentot Adi Subandono Date Issued : September 06, 2022 Time Limit : December 05, 2022 NC Grade : MAJOR Date of Closing : Standard Ref. & Requirement : 6.7.3 Workers use appropriate personal protective equipment (PPE) which is provided free of charge to a workers in the workplace, to cover all potentially hazardous operations, such as pesticide application, machine operations, land preparation, and harvesting.
-Sanitation facilities for thos applying pesticides are available, so that workers can change out of PPE, wash and put on their.
-Evidence observed:
+NCR No. : 2022.07 Issued by : Sentot Adi Subandono Date Issued : 06 September 2022 Time Limit : 05 December 2022 NC Grade : MAJOR Date of Closing : Standard Ref. & : Requirement charge to all workers in the wo pesticides application, mach facilitites for those applying p 6.7.3 Workers use appropriate personal protective equipment (PPE) which is provided free of charge to all workers in the workplace, to cover all potentially hazardous operations, such as pesticides application, machine operations, land preparation, and harvesting.
+Sanitation facilitites for those applying pesticides are available, so that workers can change out of PPE, wash and put on their personal clothing.

-- The CH already has PT BIA's Plantation and Factory HIRADC 2022 document which has been in effect since January 2022 which explains that the Rinse House Activities include storage of work tools and PPE as well as personal cleaning (bathing). - Based on interviews with spray workers in Block 9-26 Division 1 Plasma, it is known that the apron and rubber gloves are washed and stored at home.
-The results of the interview with PIC Plasma, this is because the condition of the rinse house is not adequate. - Based on observations in the POM 1 Chemical warehouse there are garlon type pesticides in the chemical warehouse.
-The results of the interview with PIC, it is known that the garlon is used to spray weeds in the PKS area.
-However, there is no rinse house in the POM 1 area which is intended as a place for storing PPE, work tools and personal cleaning (bathing).
+- The company already has PT BIA's HIRADC Plantation and Factory 2022 document which has been in effect since January 2022 which explains that the Rinse House Activities include storage of work tools and PPE as well as personal cleaning (bathing). - The results of interviews with spray workers in Block 39-81 Division 9 Estate B, it is known that employees clean themselves (shower) after doing the spray work at home.
+The results of the interview with the Company's PIC revealed that workers are still cleaning themselves (bathing) at home because the condition of the rinse house is not proper. - The results of interviews with spray workers in Block 38-57 Division 7 Estate C, it is known that employees clean themselves (shower) after doing the spray work at home.